 Putin, in comments on state television on Wednesday weeks before the United States presidential election on November 3, said Moscow would work with any US leader, but praised incumbent President Donald Trump for saying he wanted better ties.

-“Of course we value this,” said Putin, who also denied once again accusations of Russian meddling in the US election four years ago, when Trump defeated Hillary Clinton.
+list of 4 items“Of course we value this,” said Putin, who also denied once again accusations of Russian meddling in the US election four years ago, when Trump defeated Hillary Clinton.

 “As far as the candidate from the Democratic Party is concerned … we also see quite sharp anti-Russian rhetoric.
 Unfortunately, we are used to this,” Putin said in an appearance on state television.